How to Create a Popup in Divi (Divi 4 and Divi 5)

 }

-Not only does the above snippet hide the popup on initial page load, but it also prevent the body from scrolling when the popup is being displayed, place the popup to the center, and add a hand cursor to the close icon.
+Not only does the above snippet hide the popup on initial page load, but it also prevents the body from scrolling when the popup is being displayed, place the popup to the center, and add a hand cursor to the close icon.

 You can read the comments on each code block to learn more about the code.